radiantearth/model_nasa_rwanda_field_boundary_competition_silver/docs/index.md

 This submission was made in the `NASA Harvest Field Boundary Detection Challenge` and placed second on the private leaderboard.

 ## Creators
-This solution was a team effort by team borderline with members
+This solution was developed by:

  - Bojesomo Alabi - [Gmail](mailto:asbojesomo@gmail.com)